Ju Ji-hoon: Early life

-In 2003, Ju debuted as a model, in advertisements for clothing brands such as Calvin Klein, Levi's and Reebok.
-He won many awards for modeling.
-Before entering the entertainment industry, he studied at Tongwon College, majoring in e-Business.
+Ju Ji-hoon was born on May 16, 1982, on Gangdong District, Seoul, South Korea.
+He graduated with a degree in Acting from Kyonggi University.

 Career

-2006–2008: Acting debut and recognition
+2003–2008: Acting debut and recognition

-Ju had various bit parts in television dramas, but it was in 2006's romantic comedy Princess Hours, based on the manhwa Goong, that he achieved breakthrough.
+In 2003, Ju debuted as a model, in advertisements for clothing brands such as Calvin Klein, Levi's and Reebok.
+He had various bit parts in television dramas, but it was in 2006's romantic comedy Princess Hours, based on the manhwa Goong, that he achieved breakthrough.
 The drama was a hit domestically with a peak rating of 28.3%, and internationally across Asia, catapulting Ju into Korean Wave stardom.
 He won the Best New Actor award at the MBC Drama Awards along with his co-star Yoon Eun-hye.

-In March 2007, Ju starred in KBS2's revenge drama The Devil, opposite Uhm Tae-woong and Shin Min-a.
-The same month, he received the New Asian Star award at the 1st Astar TV Drama Awards for his performance in Princess Hours and The Devil.
+In March 2007, Ju starred in KBS2's revenge drama Lucifer, opposite Uhm Tae-woong and Shin Min-a.
+The same month, he received the New Asian Star award at the 1st Astar TV Drama Awards for his performance in Princess Hours and Lucifer.

 Ju's film debut was in Antique (2008), based on the manga Antique Bakery.
 The film was invited to the 59th Berlin International Film Festival.
-He then reunited with The Devil co-star Shin Min-ah in the romantic comedy The Naked Kitchen.
+He then reunited with Lucifer co-star Shin Min-ah in the romantic comedy The Naked Kitchen.

-2011–2016: Comeback
+2009–2017: Military enlistment and comeback

-In January 2011, ahead of Ju's discharge in November, he signed with entertainment agency KeyEast, owned by actor Bae Yong-joon.
+In January 2011, ahead of Ju's military discharge in November, he signed with entertainment agency KeyEast, owned by actor Bae Yong-joon.

 In August 2012, Ju made his comeback in the period comedy film I Am the King.
 Inspired by the popular novel The Prince and the Pauper, Ju played the dual role of Grand Prince Choong-nyung and the slave Deok-chil, in a fictional period before the prince becomes King Sejong the Great.
 This was followed by his starring role as a pianist in the melodrama Five Fingers, broadcast from August to November 2012.
-Joo also starred in medical drama Medical Top Team, and romantic comedy film Marriage Blue.
+Ju also starred in medical drama Medical Top Team, and romantic comedy film Marriage Blue.

 Ju made his film debut in China with Love Suspicion, a romantic thriller.
 In 2014, Ju was paired up with Ji Sung and Lee Kwang-soo in Confession, a neo-noir film that brutally explores the aftermath of three men's friendship after the death of one's mother.

 In 2015, Ju starred in the period film The Treacherous, reuniting him with the director of Antique and Naked Kitchen.
 He then made his small screen comeback with SBS' melodrama Mask alongside Soo Ae.

 In 2016, Ju starred in the noir crime thriller Asura: The City of Madness, which premiered globally at the 41st Toronto Film Festival.
 He received the Popular Film Star award at the Korea Top Star Awards.